microsoft/bedrock/tools/prereqs/README.md

 # Bedrock and SPK Prerequisites

-Bedrock builds on top of the work of a number of other tools.
-As such, you'll need to install the following tool prerequistites if you haven't already.
+Bedrock utilizes many existing tools in the ecosystem, and if you haven't already, you'll need to install the following prerequistites:

 - Azure CLI
 - Kubectl